maxmahlke/ssos/docs/setup.rst

 .. [#] The installation might fail if the ``pip`` tool is outdated, due to a change in the PyPI retrievals.
 If this is the case, run :bash:`$[sudo] pip install --upgrade pip` and repeat the install.
-.. [#] One day, FITS header keywords will be standardized.
-Until then, you have to adjust these parameters.
 .. [#] The implementation does not allow for empty strings (e.g. to point to the current working directory).
 Instead, put the absolute path.